Buyer Fit Snapshot

 Core specs cover C-flute single-wall construction from 32 ECT up to 44 ECT with burst strength figures verified against ASTM D642 and moisture-resistant coatings that completed ISTA 6-Amazon preconditioning, while liners made from post-consumer waste are tracked with batch certificates our QA auditors pull from the Cincinnati database every morning.

-The Richmond lab performs tensile testing using Instron machines set to 500mm/min, calipers ensure precision on every curvature, and sealed samples undergo stress/strain verification so every batch of packing materials affordable enough for daily dispatch remains within tolerance, whether protecting a single bottle of serum or a pallet of lithium batteries.
+The Richmond lab performs tensile testing using Instron machines set to 500 mm/min, calipers ensure precision on every curvature, and sealed samples undergo stress/strain verification so each batch of affordable packing materials from Custom Logo Things remains within tolerance, whether protecting a single bottle of serum or a pallet of lithium batteries.

 Pricing & MOQ

-Pricing tiers start around $0.18 per unit for 5,000 pieces of standard C-flute boxes, with per-unit costs sliding 12–20% when volumes exceed that threshold thanks to bulk corrugate purchasing agreements with Keating Paper and our own OSB-lined pallet consolidation program that lowers material waste to 3% or less.
+Pricing tiers start around $0.18 per unit for 5,000 pieces of standard C-flute boxes, with per-unit costs sliding 14–21% when volumes exceed that threshold thanks to bulk corrugate purchasing agreements with Keating Paper and the OSB-lined pallet consolidation program that now lowers material waste to 2.6%.

 MOQs sit at 1,000 units for stock designs and drop to 500 units for repeat orders of custom sizes when we secure the same cutterheads and feed tabs on consecutive runs; Plant 4’s die-cutting tables align job starts with run lengths negotiated during weekly client planning meetings, preventing excess inventory while maintaining lead times of 5–6 business days for repeat production.

-Bundled services such as kitting, labeling, and just-in-time staging allow transitions to pick-and-pack operations with predictable costs, reinforcing how packing materials affordable from Custom Logo Things deliver logistics clarity while offering bundled labor rates at $12 per hour per operator when coordinated with the Jacksonville fulfillment center.
+Bundled services such as kitting, labeling, RFID tagging, and just-in-time staging allow transitions to pick-and-pack operations with predictable costs, reinforcing how affordable packing materials from Custom Logo Things deliver logistics clarity while offering bundled labor rates at $12 per hour per operator when coordinated with the Jacksonville fulfillment center and our just-in-time kitting program.

 Process & Timeline

-Our process opens with an initial consultation with a packaging engineer who reviews sketches, weights, drop expectations, and anticipated shipment sizes while refining structural design in the Boston lab before digital proofing; board stock approvals occur at the Cincinnati plant, which schedules production slots typically 12 business days out due to high demand from Midwest retailers.
+Our process opens with an initial consultation with a packaging engineer who reviews sketches, weights, drop expectations, and anticipated shipment sizes while refining structural design in the Boston lab before digital proofing; board stock approvals occur at the Cincinnati plant, which schedules production slots typically 9 business days out now that we leverage smarter queueing for affordable packing materials from Custom Logo Things.

 Prototype timelines stretch 2–3 days from request to sample, letting engineers iterate on corrugated profiles, ventilated honeycomb trays, and foam-in-place connectors; pre-production sampling adds another five days, followed by standard manufacturing runs of 2–3 weeks tracked through our ERP, giving clients live visibility into lead time, raw material status, and on-time completion via the dashboard we share every Friday.